 It almost goes without saying (but I’m saying it anyway) that good oral hygiene measures such as brushing your teeth are always important.

-Glycine, found in bone broth, was found in a study to inhibit TNF-α due to endotoxins.[ref]
+Glycine, found in bone broth, has shown to inhibit TNF-α due to endotoxins in a study.[ref]